Wengenville: Geography

 The Maidenwell Bunya Mountain Road, one of three ways to access the Bunya Mountains by road, passes through the locality from east to south.

+The terrain varies from 410 to 800 m above sea level.
+The land use is predominantly grazing on native vegetation with a small amount of crop-growing.
+There is a pocket of rural residential housing in the south-east of the locality near the Bunya Mountains.

 History

 The locality's name is derived from Wengen Creek, which probably comes from the Waka language (Bujiebara dialect) word wingin, which comes from the local Indigenous culture involving an old woman whose name was Winyirgan.

-Wengenville was probably named at the suggestion of the daughter-in-law of sawmiller Lars Andersen, when the mill was erected on the site.
-The mill closed in the 1960s and the township was abandoned shortly after.
+Wengenville was probably named at the suggestion of the daughter-in-law of sawmiller Lars Andersen when the mill was erected on the site.
+The Bunya Timber Mills were started in 1923 and by August 1924, employed 56 men.
+A mountain tramway that fed logs to the mill had at its steepest a gradient of 1 in 1.5.
+The descent was accomplished by a winder known as a gravitation plant.

+A postal receiving office was opened at the Bunya Cash Store in August 1929, and then Wengenville was the name given to the post office at Bunya Mills in November 1929.
+Henceforth all mail sent to that part of the district was to be addressed "Wengenville, via Maidenwell."